Flashky/notifier-packt/README.md

 java -jar notifier-packt.jar
 ```

-In the case you want to override a property via program argument you can do it as well:
+To override a property via program argument, just do it as it follows:

 ```sh
 java -jar notifier-packt.jar --app.lang=en